 Our District Curriculum Committee recently engaged in a process to reinstate a district textbook adoption cycle in order to ensure that textbooks in all subject areas reflect the new California State Standards and Next Generation Science Standards.
-Textbooks will be adopted during the 2016-2017 school year in Health and Spanish.
-Further textbook adoptions will occur in each of the next several years, district-wide.
+Textbooks were adopted during the 2016-2017 school year in Health and Spanish.
+This year, textbooks will be adopted in English/Language Arts.
+Further textbook adoptions will occur in each of the next several years, district-wide, including Government/Economics, Physics, and Life/Physical Sciences in the 2018-2019 school year.
 Additionally, the District Curriculum Committee developed a comprehensive process for textbook adoption, which ensures community and stakeholder input at each phase of the process.

-Subject Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
-Percent of Students Lacking Own Assigned Copy Reading/Language Arts Textbooks cover the state adopted content standards according to the course of study reviews and are current No 0.0 Mathematics Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 Science Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 History-Social Science Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 Foreign Language Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 Health Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 Visual and Performing Arts Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 Science Laboratory Equipment (grades 9-12) Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0
+Subject Subject Textbooks and Instructional Materials/ Year of Adoption Percent of Students Lacking Own Assigned Copy Reading/Language Arts Textbooks cover the state adopted content standards according to the course of study reviews and are current No 0.0 Mathematics Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 Science Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 History-Social Science Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 Foreign Language Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 Health Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 Visual and Performing Arts Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0 Science Laboratory Equipment (grades 9-12) Textbooks cover the state adopted content standards according to the course of study reviews and are current Yes 0.0